Rajat7Codes/SelfLearningSystem/README.md

-# Blueprint for Spring projects
+# Backend for Self Learning System

 **Self Learning Platform** is a minimal yet powerful template for quickly bootstrapping a Spring Boot application.
 This template provides a clean and structured foundation, allowing developers to skip repetitive setup and jump straight into building their features.